admin-ch/CovidCertificate-Apidoc/README.md

 #### Integration with one-time password

-The use of the generation and revocation API is done by using an one-time that has been loaded beforehand in the primary system and introduced in the REST API request.
-The one-time password has a limited validity.
+To use the generation and revocation API a one-time password is required that can be obtained form the Web management UI.
+This one-time password needs to be included in every REST API request and has a limited validity.
+After expiry a new one-time password has to be generated.

 ![image](https://user-images.githubusercontent.com/319676/118590161-32374500-b7a2-11eb-8cb6-9395aacfa9de.png)

-1. The authorized user previously registered and recognised by [eIAM](https://www.eiam.admin.ch/pages/eiam_en.html?c=eiam&l=en&ll=1) can obtain an one-time password by logging to the [Web management UI](https://www.covidcertificate.admin.ch/) page.
+1. The authorized user previously registered and recognised by [eIAM](https://www.eiam.admin.ch/pages/eiam_en.html?c=eiam&l=en&ll=1) can obtain a one-time password by signing in to the [Web management UI](https://www.covidcertificate.admin.ch/) page.
-2. When the authorized user accesses the [Web management UI](https://www.covidcertificate.admin.ch/), its rights are verified by [eIAM](https://www.eiam.admin.ch/pages/eiam_en.html?c=eiam&l=en&ll=1).
+2. Upon signing in to the [Web management UI](https://www.covidcertificate.admin.ch/), the authorized users rights are verified by [eIAM](https://www.eiam.admin.ch/pages/eiam_en.html?c=eiam&l=en&ll=1).
 3. The authorized user must insert the one-time password in the primary system so that it is transmitted when calling the REST API.
-4. One-way authentication is used to create the TLS tunnel to protect the data transfer.
+4. One-way authentication is used to create the TLS tunnel and therefor protect the data transfer.
-5. The one-time password is transferred so that the authorized user can be identified, as header of the request.
+5. The one-time password is transferred in the requests JSON payload.
+[See: API doc](https://editor.swagger.io/?url=)
-6. The content is hashed and signed with primary key of the "SwissGov Regular CA 01" certificate distributed to the primary system.
+6. The content is hashed and signed with the primary key of the "SwissGov Regular CA 01" certificate distributed to the primary system.
+[See: Content signature](#content-signature).
 7. The dataset structured as JSON Schema is created and transported within the secured TLS tunnel.
-8. The Management Service REST API checks the integrity of the data and signature received and the one-time password.
+8. The Management Service REST API checks the integrity of the data with the received signature and verifies the the one-time password.

 #### Sequence diagram